apache/pekko-management/docs/src/main/paradox/pekko-management.md

     ```

 In this example, with this configuration, then the Pekko Management routes will will be exposed at under the `/myClusterName/...`,
 base path.
-For example, when using Akka Cluster Management routes the members information would then be available under
+For example, when using Pekko Cluster Management routes the members information would then be available under
 `/myClusterName/shards/{name}` etc.

 ## Read only routes